Jerilderie: Ned Kelly

 Jerilderie Police Station gaol in the design of Ned Kelly's armour.

 The Jerilderie Telegraph Office, once broken into by Ned Kelly.

 Jerilderie was visited by Ned Kelly and his gang in 1879.
 The outlaws captured the town's two policemen and imprisoned them in their own cell before dressing in the police uniforms.
 They then told the locals that they were reinforcements from Sydney sent to protect them from the notorious Kelly Gang.

 Later the gang held up the local Bank.
-More than two thousand pounds were stolen before Kelly and his gang walked to the Telegraph Office and chopped down the telegraph poles.
+More than two thousand pounds was stolen before Kelly and his gang walked to the Telegraph Office and chopped down the telegraph poles.
 He and his gang held 30 people hostage overnight in the Royal Mail Hotel where Ned Kelly wrote the famous Jerilderie Letter which documents Kelly's passionate pleas of innocence and desires for justice for both his family and the poor Irish settlers of Victoria's north-east.
-It has also been described as the Ned Kelly 'manifesto' and remains the only source providing a direct link between the Kelly Gang and the actions they are accused of.
+It has also been described as the Ned Kelly 'manifesto' and remains the only source providing a direct link between the Kelly Gang and the actions of which they are accused.

 The current Jerilderie Police Station features no less than 19 structural components mimicking Ned Kelly's distinctive face plate.
 Some examples include walls made of differently toned bricks making up his image to storm drains with holes cut in the same pattern.